 Cut to a few days ago - leaning one hip into the stove - giving that lower back a rest - absentmindedly stirring the milk for our weekly batch of homemade yogurt - when this voice came crashing through the speakers, and instantly transported me back to that rainy afternoon in Paris.

 Only 2 ingredients are needed to make great homemade yogurt.
-1- Good quality organic 2% or whole milk yogurt (you cannot use fat free or 1% - it won't work!)
+1- Good quality organic whole milk yogurt (you cannot use fat free or 1% - it won't work!)
 I use Straus Family Creamery milk.
 Besides being of great quality, we like that you can return their glass milk bottles for a deposit back, AND they will re-use those bottles.
-2- Culture - a small container of store bought yogurt, good quality organic 2% or whole milk.
+2- Culture - a small container of store bought yogurt, good quality organic whole milk.
 That's it.
 Then you just allow the natural biology of fermentation do its thing.

 No special equipment necessary either - except for a non-reactive CLEAN (we're fermenting here) heavy-bottomed stainless steel pot, CLEAN glass jars to store the yogurt, and a candy thermometer.
 To this day my mom refuses to use a thermometer.
 Instead relying on the time-tested pinky finger temperature control method: "bring the milk to just under a boil, cool milk down, you'll know it's at the right temperature by sticking your pinky finger in the milk and be able to hold it there for about 20 seconds."
 To spare you from scalding your pinky we will rely on the other trustworthy temperature reader: an actual thermometer.